HachiroSan/clickholder/README.md

   <img src="https://raw.githubusercontent.com/HachiroSan/clickholder/master/assets/icon.png" alt="Click Holder Icon" width="128" height="128">
 </div>

-A simple and sleek utility designed to automate holding left click action in games.
+A simple utility designed to automate holding left click action in games.
 Originally made for DayZ but can be used in other games.

 <div align="center">